RAEmoLLM: Retrieval Augmented LLMs for Cross-Domain Misinformation Detection Using In-Context Learning Based on Emotional Information: Methodology

 \subsection{Retrieval Module}

-After constructing the retrieval database, we first obtain the target domain corpus embedding $E_T=[e_{t1},e_{t2},...,e_{tN}]$ and source domain corpus embedding $E_S=[e_{s1},e_{s2},...,e_{sM}]$ through the embedding retrieval database R based on the target domain corpus $D_T=[c_{t1},c_{t2},...,c_{tN}]$ and source domain corpus $D_S=[c_{s1},c_{s2},...,c_{sM}]$. ($N$ and $M$ are the numbers of target domain texts and source domain texts respectively.)
-Subsequently, we traverse the target domain embeddings $E_T$ and calculate the similarity values with embeddings $E_S$ from source domains using the cosine method.
-Finally, we select the top k examples based on the similarity values that will be the few-shot examples for LLM inference.
-Algorithm \ref{alg1} shows the retrieval process.
+The retrieval database constructed in Sec \ref{sec:indexconstructmodule} is represented as R. Algorithm \ref{alg1} shows the retrieval process.
+In this module, we first process the multi-domain datasets into text-label pairs to obtain the target domain data $D_T=[\{c_{t1},l_{t1}\},\{c_{t2},l_{t2}\},...,\{c_{tN},l_{tN}\}]$ and source domain data $D_S=[\{c_{s1},l_{s1}\},\{c_{s2},l_{s2}\},...,\{c_{sM},l_{sM}\}]$ ($c$ denotes corpus text, and $l$ is the label. $N$ and $M$ are the numbers of target domain data and source domain data respectively).
+Following that, we obtain the target domain affective embedding $E_T=[e_{t1},e_{t2},...,e_{tN}]$ and source domain affective embedding $E_S=[e_{s1}, e_{s2},...,e_{sM}]$ through the embedding retrieval database R based on the corpus texts in $D_T$ and $D_S$.
+Subsequently, we traverse the target domain embedding ($e_t$) in $E_T$ and calculate the similarity values with each source domain embedding $e_s$ from $E_S$ using the cosine method.
+Finally, we select the top k examples from source domain for each target domain data based on \textit{Sco} to $D_{retri}$, which will be the few-shot examples for LLM inference.